GioF71/mpd-alsa-docker/README.md

 /db|Where the mpd database is saved
-/music|Where the music is stored. you might consider to mount your directory in read-only mode (`:ro`) /playlists|Where the playlists are stored /app/scribble|Where `mpdscrible` will write its journals and its log file
+/music|Where the music is stored. you might consider to mount your directory in read-only mode (`:ro`) /playlists|Where the playlists are stored /app/scribble|Where `mpdscribble` will write its journals and its log file

 The following tables lists all the currently supported environment variables: